tatdig/BC-message/README.md

 Install or compile TDCoinCore from https://github.com/tatdig/TDCoinCore.

 Start TDCoinCore.
-Create reciving address.
+Create receiving address.

 Before using this script, make few payments with sufficient amount to your wallet address!
 For example 100 payments with 1TDC each.
 After at least 2 new blocks (please refer to source code) in